We have just had the coldest December in Northern Ireland since 1981.

 If the employer temporarily decides to close the business at short notice because of the weather and there is no work available for the employees as a result the employer cannot usually withhold pay.
 If the employer does withhold pay the employees could bring unauthorised deduction from wages claims to recover the pay owed.
 If however an employer has a ‘temporary lay off’ clause in the contract of employment which allows them to temporarily lay an employee off without pay (other than statutory guarantee pay) or it is custom and practice for an employer to operate on this basis then it may be permissible for an employer to close the business at short notice because work is not available beyond their control.

 Employees have the right to unpaid time off to deal with emergency situations regarding their dependents.
 This time off would not normally apply to this situation as a school closure is not the same as a disruption to childcare.
 However, it is arguable that a situation where school closures were announced in the morning would be seen as constituting an emergency situation and employees would be entitled to statutory protection for taking a reasonable amount of time off to deal with the emergency situation, i.e. to make alternative arrangements for care of their dependants.
-A reasonable amount of time off would probably be the rest of that day at the most.
 This time off is normally unpaid but not all employers would take this approach.

 As previously mentioned many employers have ‘bad weather’ policies that state what is expected of staff and what they should do when show, ice and a lack of public transport prevents them from getting to work.
 This policy should also cover what parents should do if their local schools close and they have no alternative means of childcare.

 Further information is available from your local CAB or from the Labour Relations Agency on 028 9032 1442.

 Siobhan Harding is an Information and Policy Officer with Citizens Advice